About Dr. Nicole Moshfegh

 Dr. Moshfegh earned her doctoral degree in clinical psychology (Psy.D.) from Pepperdine University, a program accredited by the American Psychological Association (APA).
 She additionally holds a Master of Arts in Psychology from Pepperdine University and a Bachelor of Arts in Psychology and Social Behavior with honors from the University of California, Irvine.

-In addition to her private practice, Dr. Moshfegh is the lead attending psychologist with the Behavioral Wellness Center at the David Geffen School of Medicine at UCLA, where she provides training, therapy, and assessment to physicians in training.
+In addition to her private practice, Dr. Moshfegh is the lead attending psychologist with the Behavioral Wellness Center at the David Geffen School of Medicine at UCLA, where she provides education, therapy, and assessment to medical students and physicians, conducts research on physician well-being, and provides lectures and training to psychology doctoral students.
 She is additionally an Adjunct Professor in the Graduate School of Education and Psychology at Pepperdine University.
-She previously served as an attending clinician and clinical instructor in the department of psychiatry at UCLA, where she provided training and supervision to psychology and psychiatry doctoral trainees.
+She previously served as an attending clinician and clinical instructor in the department of psychiatry at UCLA, where she provided training and supervision to psychology and psychiatry doctoral trainees in the assessment and treatment of severe mental illness.

 American Psychological Association